 DDT triangulations can be computed by stochastic processes.
 Such a technique is the simulated annealing optimization approach.
-Its usage can improve the approximation level of the algorithm to receive results which are closer to the global optimum than the described generalized Lawson's optimization process.
-However our experiences using simulated annealing does not create visually pleasant results.
+Its usage can improve the approximation level of the algorithm to achieve results which are closer to the global optimum than the described generalized Lawson's optimization process.
+However, according to our experience simulated annealing does not create convincing results.
 The initial stages of simulated annealing apply topological transformations on the mesh which increase the cost of the triangulation.
 This results in long, bad shaped simplices in areas without high-frequency features.
 Our goal was to create these bad shaped simplices only at high frequency areas.
-In Figure 7 a comparison between Lawson's optimization process and the simulated annealing technique is depicted, both using Sederberg's cost function.
-The reconstruction is displayed at 600% magGeneralized Lawson's optimization processInput:scattered dataOutput:locally optimal triangulation
+In Fig. 8 a comparison between results from Lawson's optimization process and the simulated annealing technique is depicted, both using Sederberg's cost function.
+The reconstruction is displayed at 600% magnification.
+The mesh of the resulting triangulation and the reconstructed 2.5D terrain are also shown.
+In low frequency areas (e.g., cheek area below the eye) simulated annealing creates long and tiny triangles.
+Their generation is in this case undesired.
+From the mathematical point of view this observation for image and volume data reconstruction can be formulated as follows: A high-quality reconstruction should give a good approximation of the minimum-weight triangulation, but should not change the topology in low-frequency regions.